A resource- and computationally-efficient protocol for multipartite entanglement distribution in Bell-pair networks: Introduction

 The usual figures of merit for assessing the performance of entanglement distribution protocols include the number of consumed Bell pairs, waiting time, and fidelity.
 In this work, we consider also the computational efficiency, the total number of (local) gates, and the number of Bell-pair sources.
 These additional figures of merit are motivated by the fact that gates are currently prone to errors, which means that applying more gates comes at the cost of reduced fidelity.
 The amount of classical communication, particularly between distant nodes for the purpose of communicating measurement outcomes, is also constrained in practice due to limitations on the coherence times of quantum memories.
 From these facts, we can conclude that LOCC operations are not free in practice, unlike the usual information-theoretic setting of entanglement distribution in which LOCC operations are considered free.
 (We note that LOCC operations are considered free in Refs.~\cite{MMG19,fischer2021graph}.)
 Furthermore, when we envision the development of large-scale quantum networks, the question of how many Bell-pair sources are needed in the network naturally arises, and it is meaningful to consider keeping the number of Bell-pair sources to a minimum.
 With all of these points in mind, we are motivated to seek protocols that are efficient with respect to the following figures of merit: (1) computational efficiency; (2) number of gates applied; and (3) number of Bell-pair sources.

-Our protocol, which we present in Sec.~\ref{sec-protocol}, is efficient with respect to all three of the above figures of merit.
+Our protocol is efficient with respect to all three of the above figures of merit.
 It is based on successively creating small GHZ states, starting from the highest-degree nodes, and then merging them to obtain larger GHZ states that eventually span either the entire network or some given subset of nodes.
-We present our main results in Sec.~\ref{sec:analytical_results}.
-In Sec.~\ref{sec:numerical_results}, we assess the performance of our protocol on models of real networks, which exhibit the small-world property, along with high density and central hubs.
+We assess the performance of our protocol on models of real networks, which exhibit the small-world property, along with high density and central hubs.
 We consider the Erd\H{o}s--R\'{e}nyi, Barab\'{a}si--Albert, and Waxman models~\cite{erdosrenyi1959,erdosrenyi1960,waxman1988,wattsstrogatz1998,albert1999diameterWWW,barabasi1999scalefree,Barabasi16_book,Newman2018_book}, which capture these realistic network features.

-In Sec.~\ref{sec-complexity-proofs}, we present our first result, which is that our protocol has time complexity $O(N^2)$.
-Then, in Sec.~\ref{sec-analytical_results_gates}, we prove that our protocol requires $O(N)$ gates to produce a GHZ state shared by all nodes in the network.
-On the other hand, we prove that the protocol of Ref.~\cite{MMG19} requires at most $O(N^2)$ gates, and in Sec.~\ref{sec:numerical_results} we provide numerical evidence that our protocol indeed improves the gate count compared to Ref.~\cite{MMG19}.
+We prove that our protocol has time complexity $O(N^2)$ and requires $O(N)$ gates to produce a GHZ state shared by all nodes in the network.
+On the other hand, we prove that the protocol of Ref.~\cite{MMG19} requires at most $O(N^2)$ gates, and we provide numerical evidence that our protocol indeed improves the gate count compared to Ref.~\cite{MMG19}.
 It is also remarkable that the gate count for our protocol depends \textit{only} on the number $N$ of nodes, and not on any other property of the network, e.g., topology and density of nodes.

-We also prove in Sec.~\ref{sec-analytical_results_Bell_pairs} that our protocol consumes the same optimal number of Bell pairs as in Ref.~\cite{MMG19} when entangling all nodes in the network, and in Sec.~\ref{sec:numerical_results} we provide numerical evidence that our protocol is nearly optimal with respect to consumed Bell pairs when entangling a subset of nodes, i.e., the number of consumed Bell pairs in our protocol is close to that of the Steiner tree approach of Ref.~\cite{MMG19}.
+We also prove that our protocol consumes the same optimal number of Bell pairs as in Ref.~\cite{MMG19} when entangling all nodes in the network.
+When entangling only a subset of nodes, we provide numerical evidence that our protocol is nearly optimal with respect to consumed Bell pairs, i.e., the number of consumed Bell pairs in our protocol is close to that of the Steiner tree approach of Ref.~\cite{MMG19}.
 As such, our protocol represents a heuristic algorithm for the Steiner tree problem.